A Cruel Angel's Thesis: Remixes and other versions

-For "Take Care of Yourself", the anime's last episode, Sagisu rearranged the song's accompaniment into the instrumentals "The Heady Feeling of Freedom" and "Good, or Don't Be", arranged for piano, electric piano, acoustic guitar, violins, and cellos.
-Remixes of the single were added to Dancemania compilations.
-The Shihori version was included in the albums Dancemania Summer Story 2008 (25 June 2008), Wa-euro Best (5 August 2009), Dancemania Summer Story 2009 (10 June 2009), Best of Wa-euro Best (21 July 2010), the Mint version in Himetra Best (14 May 2008), and Himetra Anime*Mix (21 January 2009), while a version by Diana Gross was included in the compilation Him Trace 3.
-Other remixes were later included in the Dancemania Speed compilations Anime Speed (25 May 2005), Anime Speed Newtype Edition (19 July 2006), Happy Speed (18 April 2007), and Himetra Speed (30 July 2008).

-Other versions were included in Takahashi's albums; the arrangement of the original single was copyrighted by King Records, so for legal reasons the record companies that released Takahashi's works had to rely on other arrangements.
-A "Version '96" was added to the album Best Pieces, released on February 10, 1999, and then included in Super Value Yoko Takahashi, released on February 19, 2001, by Universal Music.
-In ～refrain～The songs were inspired by Evangelion (November 6, 1997), a remix named "Ambivalence Mix" and an instrumental version titled Epilogue de these edited by Tony Orly were added.
-A new version of "The Cruel Angel's Thesis" titled "Remix for Peace" was also produced in 1999 and included on Takahashi's album Best Pieces II, which was released on February 10 of that year; as well as Takahashi's hit collections such as Yoko Takahashi Best 10 (January 17, 2007), Yoko Takahashi Essential Best (December 19, 2007) and Golden☆Best Yoko Takahashi, multiple versions of which were released on February 25, 2004, December 5, 2012, and December 5, 2018.
-An additional remix, "Harmonia Version", was added to LI-La, another album by the performer, that was later reissued in Li-La +3, which was released on October 2, 2013, along with the "Remix for Peace".
+For "Take Care of Yourself", the anime's last episode, two instrumental arrangements of the opening theme, "The Heady Feeling of Freedom" and "Good, or Don't Be", were used; the former is a strings arrangement, while the latter is a piano arrangement.
+Remixes of the single also appeared on several Dancemania compilations.
+Shihori's version appeared on Dancemania Summer Story 2008 (25 June 2008), Wa-euro Best (5 August 2009), Dancemania Summer Story 2009 (10 June 2009), and Best of Wa-euro Best (21 July 2010); Mint's version appeared on Himetra Best (14 May 2008) and Himetra Anime*Mix (21 January 2009), while Diana Gross's version appeared on the compilation Hime Trance 3.
+Other remixes appeared on the Dancemania Speed compilations Anime Speed (25 May 2005), Anime Speed Newtype Edition (19 July 2006), Happy Speed (18 April 2007), and Himetra Speed (30 July 2008).
+Other versions appeared on Takahashi's albums; King Records held the rights to the original arrangement, so other record companies releasing Takahashi's music had to use different arrangements.
+A "Version '96" appeared on the album Best Pieces, released on February 10, 1999, and later on Super Value Yoko Takahashi, released on December 19, 2001, by Universal Music.
+The album ～refrain～The songs were inspired by Evangelion (November 6, 1997) included a remix named "Ambivalence Mix" and an instrumental version titled Epilogue de these, credited to Tony Orly.
+A new version of "The Cruel Angel's Thesis" titled "Remix for Peace" appeared on Takahashi's album Best Pieces II, released on February 10, 1999, and later appeared on several of her compilations, including Yoko Takahashi Best 10 (January 17, 2007), Yoko Takahashi Essential Best (December 19, 2007), and Golden☆Best Yoko Takahashi, released in editions dated February 25, 2004, December 5, 2012, and December 5, 2018.